c3lang/c3-web/src/content/docs/Language Common/Optionals/advanced.md

 }
 ```

-### Checking is an Optional has a result without unwrapping
+### Checking if an Optional has a result without unwrapping

 The `@ok` macro will return `true` if an Optional result is present and
 `false` if the Optional is empty.